 There will also be the the big Christmas show on the 24th December at 6pm and the possibility of spotting a giant robot during one of the street parades.

-You will also find Christmas parades, rides in Santa’s sleigh, an ice-skating rink, a nativity scene and workshops for children including face-painting and origami.
+You will also find Christmas parades, rides in Santa’s sleigh, an ice-skating rink, carousels, a nativity scene and workshops for children including story-telling, face-painting and origami.

-The historic Quai Vauban undergoes a complete Christmas make-over with twinkling lights, a giant ferris wheel and of course the quaint Christmas market.
-New for 2021, the chalets are a very patriotic red, white and blue, with an additional Christmas village along the promenade of Allées Maillol including 9 restaurant stalls and 9 antique stalls.
+The historic Quai Vauban undergoes a complete Christmas make-over with twinkling lights, a giant ferris wheel and carousel and of course the quaint Christmas market.
+Like last year, there’s an additional Christmas village along the promenade of Allées Maillol including 9 restaurant stalls and 9 antique stalls.

 The traditional wooden chalets sell a range of festive and artisan products including vin chaud and churros….mmmm.

 There is also a fun fair in Place Catalogne, donkey rides in Place Gambetta every Saturday and various festive entertainment through the other squares and streets over the Christmas weekend.